What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 These Hina dolls are made with respect for tradition,

-You can enjoy it according to your modern lifestyle.
+You can enjoy it in line with your modern lifestyle.

 A simple and stylish display of Hina dolls [Kano Hina]

-Various events are planned across Japan for the 2025 Hinamatsuri.
+Various Hinamatsuri events are planned across Japan for 2025.

-From traditional events to those with a modern twist,
+From traditional events to events with a modern twist,

 There are plenty of events for families and tourists to enjoy.